Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: System Model

 The corresponding communication time and energy consumption are given by

-in which $s_{m}$ is the size of the transmitted data.\footnote{Note that in the schemes where full precision gradients are transmitted, each worker is supposed to transmit $32$ bits for each element in the gradient vectors.
-However, Algorithm \ref{SIGNSGD} only requires 1 bit by transmitting the signs and therefore leads to an improvement of 32 times in communication time as well as communication energy consumption.
-In addition, $s_m$ also depends on the machine learning model.
-For instance, in a softmax regression model for $k$-class classification tasks, $s_m = d\times k$.}
+in which $s_{m}$ is the size of the transmitted data (in bits).\footnote{Note that in the schemes where full precision gradients are transmitted, each worker is supposed to transmit $32$ bits for each element in the gradient vectors.
+Therefore, Algorithm \ref{SIGNSGD} leads to a 32-fold improvement in communication time and communication energy consumption.}

+For simplicity, the wireless link between each worker $m$ and the parameter server for each entry of the transmitted gradients is assumed to be a binary symmetric channel with crossover probability $p_{out}(r_{m})$.
+In this sense, we have